dongyoungy/MaxScale/Documentation/About/Limitations.md

 ## Limitations with MySQL Protocol support

+* Compression

-Compression is not included in MySQL server handshake
+This capability is not included in MySQL server handshake

+## Limitations with MySQL Master/Slave Replication monitoring

 ## Limitations with Galera Cluster Monitoring